 Wear a face covering

-We’re now asking that court and tribunal users wear a face covering in all public and communal parts of our buildings in England.
+Court and tribunal users must wear a face covering in all public and communal parts of our buildings in England and Wales.
 You can ask a member of staff for a face covering if you need one, though we request that you bring your own.

 You do not need to wear a face covering if you have a practical reason (exemption) not to.
 For example: